 The effort to replace the aging I-91 bridge over the West River and Route 30 -- two spans that have been deemed structurally deficient and outdated -- is scheduled to begin later this year and will extend into 2016.

 VTrans, after consultation with a local aesthetic committee, selected PCL and bridge designer FIGG Bridge Engineers to handle the project.
-All told, four interstate spans -- two over Route 30 and two over Upper Dummerston Road -- will be replaced with
+All told, four interstate spans -- two over Route 30 and two over Upper Dummerston Road -- will be replaced with two new structures.

 One-way traffic is expected to begin on I-91 later this year and will continue throughout the project.